namora-fernando/pet-clinic-sql-analysis/README.md

 - This project assumes the notebook is run locally.
 Make sure `data/` folder exists with required files.
 - Output cells are preserved for clarity — do not clear outputs before exporting to HTML or PDF.

+This notebook is a static portfolio piece and is not intended to be re-run.
+All outputs are preserved for clarity.